 Each half term will have a foundation subject as its main focus – therefore children can ‘dig deep’ into a subject and teachers can plan a purposeful learning journey that has a clear and sequenced progression of knowledge and skill.
 Across the year, children will experience this depth of learning across our foundation subjects and subjects such as English, Maths, PE, Science Computing, RE and PSHE/RSE will be taught as continuous units alongside.
 Subject leaders have chosen the focus of study based on the age and development stage of the children; the cultural capital of our community and to bridge any gaps in the wider experiences of our children.

-Ultimately, as a Church of England school, our vision and Christian values are weaved through all that we do so that we foster the behaviours and attitudes our children need in order to become good citizens who will make a positive contribution to society.
+Ultimately, as a Church of England school, our vision, Christian and British Values are weaved through all that we do so that we foster the behaviours and attitudes our children need in order to become good citizens who will make a positive contribution to society.
 We continually promote and embed our values of Trust, Respect, Courage and Joy so that our children display their inner strength and courage in order to be prosperous and successful.

 School Long Term overviews:

 If you would like to find out more details about our Staincliffe Curriculum, please click on the subject links below:

 Click on the links below to learn more about the Curriculum in each year group: